open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 ## Amazing Community <i class="fa-regular fa-heart"></i> {#amazing-community}

-With [1.3K PRs merged in 2024][PRs], the community has contributed an equally impressive number of reviews to ensure the content is accurate, valuable, aligned with our documentation goals, and easy to read and understand.
+With [1.3K PRs merged in 2024][PRs], the community contributed an equally impressive number of reviews to ensure that content is accurate, valuable, aligned with our documentation goals, and easy to read and understand.

-In addition to PRs, contributors created [almost 500 issues][issues], facilitated many valuable [discussions], reporting bugs and suggesting improvements.
-Each of these efforts requires collaboration, thoughtfulness, and a shared commitment to the quality of the OpenTelemetry documentation and website.
+In addition to PRs, contributors created [nearly 500 issues][issues] and engaged in many [discussions], reporting bugs, suggesting improvements, and driving collaboration.
+Each of these efforts reflects the thoughtfulness and dedication of our community to maintaining the quality of OpenTelemetry’s documentation and website.

-We are lucky to have many contributors who take on these responsibilities,
+We are fortunate to have many contributors who take on these responsibilities,
+including:

-including: approvers and maintainers of other SIGs that co-own parts of our website, approvers for the different localization websites, approvers and maintainers in SIG Communications, as well as our community at large.
+- **Approvers and maintainers** from other SIGs that co-own parts of the website
+- **Localization teams** who oversee translations for various languages
+- **OpenTelemetry community**, whose contributions make all the difference!
+Every drive-by edit and typo fixed counts
+- **SIG Communications team members** dedicated to improving documentation

 Thank you to everyone who contributed their time and expertise to OpenTelemetry docs this year!